PSYCHOTHERAPY for men

 If so, you’re not alone.
 These are the kinds of questions I hear from men every week.

 I created this page because I specialise in working with men who are navigating shame, identity and emotional disconnection – and because I know how hard it can be to ask for help when you believe you should be able to solve problems on your own.
+I work to help build a way of relating that keeps your competence and restores connection, so you can be more present with yourself and those you love.

 What Brings Men to Therapy?